 The DIGITAL PARTNERS NETWORK PLC (DPN) (Website: https:/dpnetwork.com/) is a UK-based company, dedicated to creating long-lasting value for our users and we appreciate your business and trust.

 Definitions and interpretation

-Collectively all information that you submit to DIGITAL PARTNERS NETWORK PLC via the Website.
+Collectively all information that you submit to DIGITAL PARTNERS NETWORK PLC via the Website and/or Application.
 This definition incorporates, where applicable, the definitions provided in the Data Protection Laws;

 - Data Protection Laws

 Any applicable law relating to the processing of personal Data, including but not limited to the GDPR, and any national implementing and supplementary laws, regulations and secondary legislation;

 The UK General Data Protection Regulation;

 - DIGITAL PARTNERS NETWORK PLC, we or us